 This paprika chicken pizza was our favorite at a local place.
 Since they change their menu every few months and stop making it, we have no choice but to recreate and make it at home ourselves.
-I love how fresh and flavorful it tastes.
+I love how fresh and flavorful it tastes!

-For this homemade chicken pizza, you’ll need:
+To make this homemade chicken pizza, you’ll need: